dieghernan/dieghernan.github.io/collections/_posts/2022-12-12-tidyterra-hillshade-2.md

 The rain in Spain stays mainly in the north, most notably in Galicia.
 And I can prove it!

-On this post I would overlay a SpatRaster showing average precipitation data with an extra set of plots on the margin to identify where the rain in Spain stays (mainly).
+In this post, I overlay a SpatRaster showing average precipitation data with an extra set of plots on the margin to identify where the rain in Spain stays (mainly).

 ## Libraries

-On this post we would use the following libraries:
+In this post, we will use the following libraries:

 ```r
 ## Libraries